candemas97/MLOps/project_4/README.md

 The explanation of the system architecture is presented below:

+1. Docker Images are created and published with Github Actions
 1. Data was extracted through requests to the provided API using Airflow, and subsequently, this data was added to a MySQL database.
 2. Subsequently, a query is made to the SQL table from the database, using Airflow to then send this data to MLFlow and train the model.
 3. After the model is trained, the model information and artifacts are saved in MinIO and MySQL.
-4. Finally, the best model generated with MLFlow is employed to make predictions with new data through FastAPI.
+4. Finally, the best model generated with MLFlow is employed to make predictions with new data through FastAPI, this model is selected automatically.
+5. If new data arrives, the system determine if it is needed to train again or not the model
+6. After data is collected, a variable analysis is given by SHAP.

 > [!NOTE]
 >